How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What to Include in a Iowa Secured Promissory Note

-Every Secured Promissory Note in Iowa should include the following essential provisions: the full legal names and addresses of both the note holder and borrower, the principal loan amount, the interest rate (which must not exceed 12% or 2% above 10-year Treasury under Iowa law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Secured Promissory Note in Iowa should include the following essential provisions: the full legal names and addresses of both the note holder and borrower, the principal loan amount, the interest rate (which must not exceed Floating cap published monthly by the Iowa Superintendent of Banking: 10-year Treasury average plus 2 points (6.25% for June 2026).
+Business and agricultural loans, and personal loans above the indexed threshold, may bear any agreed written rate.
+5% legal rate absent a written contract. under Iowa law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
 Because this is a secured promissory note, you must also describe the collateral in detail, including how it will be valued and the lender's right to seize it upon default.

 Iowa requires the following elements in a valid promissory note: written agreement signed by borrower, detailed collateral description, interest rate disclosure, lien filing if applicable.